EmilStenstrom/django-components/docs/concepts/fundamentals/single_file_components.md

 weight: 1
 ---

-Components can also be defined in a single file, which is useful for small components.
+Components can be defined in a single file, which is useful for small components.
 To do this, you can use the `template`, `js`, and `css` class attributes instead of the `template_name` and `Media`.
 For example, here's the calendar component from above, defined in a single file:

 ```python title="[project root]/components/calendar.py"
 # In a file called [project root]/components/calendar.py